Pope marks 60th anniversary of Second Vatican Council

 Associated Press

-Francis is celebrating a Mass on Tuesday in honor of St. John XXIII, who convened the council and presided over its opening sessions.
-Tuesday’s commemoration opens with a reading of John’s inaugural speech and ends with a re-enactment of the candle-lit procession that lit up St. Peter’s Square on the night of Oct.
+Francis is celebrating a Mass on Tuesday in honor of St. John XXIII, who convened the council and presided over its opening session.
+Tuesday’s commemoration opens with a reading of John’s inaugural speech and ends with a re-enactment of the candlelight procession that lit up St. Peter’s Square on the night of Oct.
 11, 1962.

 Francis, 85, is the first pope to have been ordained after the council, and his priorities are very much inspired by it.

 But Vatican II still very much divides the church, with progressives seeing it as a break from the past and conservatives seeing it as fully in line with church tradition and chafing at the “spirit of Vatican II” progressive read of it.
-Francis has in some ways exacerbated those divisions by re-imposing restrictions on the celebration of the pre-Vatican II Latin Mass.
+Francis has exacerbated those divisions by reimposing restrictions on the celebration of the pre-Vatican II Latin Mass.

+His synod office, which is organizing next year’s culminating summit, pointed to the “spirit of the Second Vatican Council” as inspiring its work, saying much of what Vatican II taught has yet to be fully understood or implemented.

+Conservatives have bristled at Francis’ synod process, with German Cardinal Gerhard Meuller asserting it amounts to a “hostile takeover of the Catholic Church.”
+He told the EWTN broadcaster that Vatican II reaffirmed that divine revelation could not change and that any other interpretation was not only erroneous but dangerous.

 “John XXIII did not convoke Vatican II to reinvent Catholicism,” writes church historian George Weigel in his new book “To Sanctify the World: The Vital Legacy of Vatican II.”

-“As he put it in his opening address, the council’s ‘greatest concern’ must be the more effective presentation of Catholic truth in full” through a new language and vocabulary that could be understood in the modern world, Weigel wrote in excerpts recently published in the Wall Street Journal.
+“As he put it in his opening address, the council’s ‘greatest concern’ must be the more effective presentation of Catholic truth in full” through a new language and vocabulary that could be understood in the modern world, Weigel wrote.

 “Why can’t we learn from history?”
 Francis asked.
 “Even in those times, there was grave conflict and tensions, but they chose the path of peace.”